Edmonton River Valley La Tayr-Geo Discovery Tour

 $149

 Immerse yourself in the rich tapestry of the Edmonton River Valley, where the past intertwines with the present.
-Delve into the hidden gems of river valley, including its boreal forest.
-Did you know the river valley possesses medicinal plants that are still used by local First Nations and Métis?
-Join Keith Diakiw as he shares some secrets of these medicines hiding in plain sight.
+Delve into the hidden gems of the river valley, including its boreal forest that possesses medicinal plants that are still being used by local First Nations and Métis people.

 -